-Acquisition Aerial Refueling Tanker Aircraft.
+Acquisition Of Aerial Refueling Tanker Aircraft.
 As part of its action on the FY2002 defense appropriations bill, Congress granted DOD authority to enter into a 10-year leasing arrangement for 100 aircraft based on the Boeing 767 commercial aircraft design to serve as Air Force aerial refueling tankers.
 Although this was a leasing arrangement rather than a procurement action, some critics argued that the stream of annual lease payments to be made under the arrangement could be viewed as the equivalent of incremental funding.
-As part of its action on the FY2004 defense authorization bill, Congress granted DOD revised authority to enter into a 10-year leasing arrangement for 20 aircraft and to procure up to 80 additional aircraft under a multiyear procurement contract that uses incremental funding.
+As part of its action on the FY2004 defense authorization bill, Congress granted DOD revised authority to enter into a 10-year leasing arrangement for 20 aircraft and to procure up to 80 additional aircraft under a multiyear procurement contract that uses incremental funding.10 The tanker lease was ultimately not implemented.11

-Procurements Proposed for FY2005 and FY2006.
-In addition to the recent non-conforming examples cited above, DOD in its FY2005 and FY2006 budget submissions has proposed procuring additional ships and aircraft using funding approaches that would not conform to the full funding policy as traditionally applied to DOD procurement programs.
+Proposed Procurements.
+In addition to the recent non-conforming examples cited above, DOD in recent budget submissions has proposed procuring

-&lt;sup>9 Statement of Ronald O'Rourke, Specialist in National Defense, Congressional Research Service, before the House National Security Committee Subcommittee on Military Procurement Hearing on Littoral Warfare Protection and Ship Recapitalization, March 9, 1999, pp. 8-12.
+9 Statement of Ronald O'Rourke, Specialist in National Defense, Congressional Research Service, before the House National Security Committee Subcommittee on Military Procurement Hearing on Littoral Warfare Protection and Ship Recapitalization, Mar.
+9, 1999, pp. 8-12.
 Among the ships discussed were the amphibious ships LHD-6, LHD-7, LHD-8, and LPD-18, the aircraft carriers CVN-76 and CVN-77, and the attack submarine SSN-23.

-&lt;sup>10 For more on the tanker leasing proposal, see CRS Report RL32056, The Air Force KC-767 Tanker Lease Proposal: Key Issues For Congress, coordinated by Christopher Bolkcom.
+10 For more on the tanker leasing proposal, see CRS Report RL32056, The Air Force KC-767 Tanker Lease Proposal: Key Issues For Congress, coordinated by Christopher Bolkcom.